Background

 So the desire and the need to manage potential threats, to avoid risks, this desire and need have become the cornerstones of our modern existence.

-We are battling off anxiety and risk and threats all the time and this raises fundamental issues of can we trust others, can we trust institutions, can we trust the world and if we can't, if the answer is no, we cannot, what does our identity consist of?
+We are battling off anxiety and risk and threats all the time and this raises fundamental issues of can we trust others, can we trust institutions, can we trust the world and if we can't, if the answer is no we cannot, what does our identity consist of?

-Our identity consists of our interactions with other people.
-Our identity is relational, it's social, it's interpersonal but modern individuals cannot have an identity by definition because there's no one out there to rely on and to trust and to manage this overwhelming insecurity, to manage this dysregulating indeterminacy and in a way unpredictability and capriciousness embedded in day-to-day living, we develop all kinds of dysfunctional strategies to achieve and to maintain a status or a state of ontological security and ironically it is exactly by deploying these strategies that we reduce the certainty in our lives and increase ontological insecurity.
+And to manage this overwhelming insecurity, to manage this dysregulating indeterminacy and in a way unpredictability and capriciousness embedded in day-to-day living, we develop all kinds of dysfunctional strategies to achieve and to maintain a status or a state of ontological security.

 In other words our strategies are self-defeating and self-destructive.